GeBeater/edinerguide/README.md

 ### Scaffold

-The application based on [ember.js](http://emberjs.com/) and the scaffold was created with [YEOMAN](http://yeoman.io/) using [generator-ember](https://github.com/yeoman/generator-ember) version 0.7.1.
+The application based on [ember.js](http://emberjs.com/).
+The scaffold was created with [YEOMAN](http://yeoman.io/) using [generator-ember](https://github.com/yeoman/generator-ember) v 0.7.1.

 ### Third Party APIs or Libraries